-An officer, exempt professional, or faculty member on a twelve-month appointment who voluntarily enters military service is granted military leave without pay until the end of the initial period of service, plus any period of additional service imposed by law.
+University staff or faculty member on a twelve-month appointment who voluntarily enters military service is granted military leave without pay until the end of the initial period of service, plus any period of additional service imposed by law.
 If the employee fails to return to the university after this period or voluntarily extends military service beyond the initial period, the employee is considered to have resigned.

 - Furloughs.
 Furloughs are unpaid leaves that may be voluntarily requested or mandated by the president or a chancellor when budgetary circumstances require a specific reduction in personnel costs.
 Employees on furlough continue to accrue annual and sick leave at the same rates as when such employees are on paid leave or engaged in university work during regularly scheduled business hours.

 4. Verification of Leave Accruals and Recording Leave Usage